golfhub8/camping-planner-app/replit.md

 **Current Features:**
 - **Recipes Module**: Create, browse, and search for camping recipes with ingredients and preparation steps optimized for outdoor cooking
 - **Grocery List Builder**: Generate combined shopping lists from selected recipes with automatic categorization, deduplication, and sharing capabilities
-- **Trips Backend** (API ready, UI pending): Manage camping trips with dates, location, collaborators, and cost-splitting functionality
+- **Trips Module**: Full trip management with UI for creating trips, viewing trip lists, dates, locations, collaborators, and cost tracking

 The application is built as a modern single-page application (SPA) with a REST API backend, featuring full CRUD capabilities, intelligent data processing, and persistent PostgreSQL storage.